Network security for an AI home lab

-A typical AI Home Lab has a host for virtualisation, a GPU or two, a NAS for data, a router with VLAN support, and automation tools such as Home Assistant.
+A typical AI home lab has a host for virtualisation, a GPU or two, a NAS for data, a router with VLAN support, and automation tools such as Home Assistant.
 I run a hypervisor on a small server, a NAS for datasets, and a Pi-class device for DNS and light services.
 The physical layout matters.
-Place more sensitive systems on separate subnets.
+Put more sensitive systems on separate subnets.

 - Hypervisor: Proxmox, KVM or similar for virtualisation of services.
 Use VMs for isolation that must touch hardware; use containers for stateless services.